-A standard annual deduction of EUR 801/EUR 1,602 (single/married) is offset against the taxable part of worldwide investment income.
-The annual deduction was increased to EUR 1.000/ EUR.
-2.000
+A standard annual deduction of EUR 1.000/EUR 2.000 (single/married) is offset against the taxable part of worldwide investment income.

-(single/married) on January 1st, 2023.
 Investment income includes inter alia interest, dividends and gains from the sale of shares.

 Special rules apply to shares purchased prior to 1 January 2009.
 Additionally, specific complex rules are in place for mutual investment funds.